Lene Berg: Stalin by Picasso

-Stalin by Picasso consists of a book and a film, as well as an outdoor banner, depicting the eponymous portrait, that she intended to hang on the facade of Folketeateret at Youngstorget in Oslo.
-The project received wide media attention when it turned out that the Norwegian Labour Party, represented by Martin Kolberg, had stopped the realization of the project.
-The banner was also part of Berg's exhibition at the Cooper Union for the Advancement of Science and Art in 2008, but again met strong reactions and was taken down without Berg's consent after only two days.
+Stalin by Picasso consists of a book and a film, as well as an outdoor banner, depicting the eponymous portrait, that Berg intended to hang on the facade of Folketeateret at Youngstorget in Oslo.
+The project received wide media attention when it was revealed that the Norwegian Labour Party, represented by Martin Kolberg, had stopped the realization of the project.
+The banner was also part of Berg's exhibition at the Cooper Union for the Advancement of Science and Art in 2008, but again was met strong reactions and was taken down without Berg's consent after only two days.

 The original portrait was also met with harsh critique.
 The drawing was commissioned by Louis Aragon, the editor of the French communist party's weekly magazine Les Lettres Françaises.
 However, after much criticism from fellow party members and colleagues Aragon chose to distance himself from the portrait.

-The project addresses the relationship between art and politics, free speech, and how art challenges political narratives and structures.
+The project addresses the relationship between art and politics, free speech, and the ways in which art challenges political narratives and structures.

 Kopfkino

 The film Kopfkino consists of a series of stories told by eight women, seven of whom are BDSM sex workers, and one working as an actress.
-The women are gathered around a table, dressed as different female clichés of sexual fantasies, all are facing the camera, which slowly moves from person to person.
-The women share their stories and experiences and discuss the work they do or have done.
-Intimate details and descriptions of taboos bring to the front questions of forbidden sexual fantasies and the limits between sexual pleasure and violation.
-Ultimately the film asks what constitutes reality in a universe governed by fictional roles and games, like in BDSM.
+The women are gathered around a table, dressed as different female clichés of sexual fantasies.
+They all face the camera, which slowly moves from person to personas the women share their stories and experiences and discuss the work they do or have done.
+Intimate details and descriptions of taboos highlight questions of forbidden sexual fantasies and the limits between sexual pleasure and violation.
+Ultimately the film asks what constitutes reality in a universe governed by fictional roles and games, as in BDSM.

 In 2013, Kopfkino won the Best Documentary at the 8th Porn Film Festival in Berlin and the Art Critic's Award in Norway.
 It was also nominated for Best Documentary at the Amanda Award, Norway and Best Nordic Documentary at CPH:DOX, Denmark.

 Dirty Young Loose

-The film Dirty Young Loose shows three persons who are being interrogated, one after another, after they have acted together in a hotel room scene, one late evening.
-The tree characters enact three gendered stereotypes, encapsulated in the title; dirty man, young boy and loose (i.e. promiscuous) woman.
-It is unclear which characters have perpetrated what actions, and eventually also why they are being interrogated in the first place.
-The interrogators identities are never revealed or explained.
-The film poses questions around issues like authority, surveillance and truth.
-Based around and idea of so-called objective or neutral video recordings, the film scrutinizes the usage of images in media and judicial cases as proof of guilt, innocence, lies and truth.
+The film Dirty Young Loose shows three persons being interrogated, one after another, late one evening after they have acted together in a hotel room scene.
+The tree characters enact three gendered stereotypes, as encapsulated in the title; dirty man, young boy and loose (i.e. promiscuous) woman.
+It is unclear which characters have perpetrated what actions, and eventually also the reason for the interrogation.
+The identity of the interrogators are never revealed nor explained.
+The film poses questions around issues of authority, surveillance and truth.
+Based around an idea of so-called objective or neutral video recordings, the film scrutinizes the usage of images in media and judicial cases as proof of guilt, innocence, lies and truth.
 In 2013 Berg was part of the official Norwegian representation at the 55th International Art Exhibition, la Biennale di Venezia alongside Edvard Munch.